piskvorky/smart_open/README.rst

 ------------------------

 The ``open`` function also accepts file-like objects.
-This is useful when you already have an open file, and would like to wrap it with transparent decompression:
+This is useful when you already have a `binary file <https://docs.python.org/3/glossary.html#term-binary-file>`_ open, and would like to wrap it with transparent decompression:

 .. code-block:: python